 You got a new cat?!
 That is wonderful!
 Hopefully, you have done all the research needed before adopting and all you are waiting on now is to take the cute little kitten home.
 That hard part is over right?!
 Eh… not really!
 You are in a slight limbo where you have picked out your new family member and are just waiting to take them home.
 So what’s next you may be asking?!
 What could you have possibly forgotten?!

 Well, silly goose!
 You need to make sure you are prepared for when your new love comes home!
 You don’t want to be sitting here twiddling your thumbs and then the kitten comes home, and you are in a complete panic!
 You can take some steps ahead of time, so you can focus on bonding with your kitten coming home instead of feeling dazed.
 Thankfully, I am here to help!
-Below are my seven helpful tips for you to do before bringing your new buddy home:
+Below are my seven helpful tips for you to do before introducing your new kitten to their home:

 Next, as I have mentioned before, you want to make sure you have everything you need for when your kitty arrives.
 The last thing you want is to bring the little guy (or girl) home, and then have to rush to the store to get litter, a litter box, and food.
 Not only will that provide a lot of unnecessary stress on you, but animals are also known to sense the emotions of their humans.
 If you are stressed out and frazzled, the new kitten will be stressed out and frazzled.
 If you have everything on your list, then you can create a calm and relaxed environment for your pet on your first night.